 Heat exchanger/sink performance can be reviewed by observation, by evaluating test data/reports, or both.
 These tests should be those typically sanctioned by industry.
 Test acceptance criteria and results have appropriately considered differences between testing conditions and design conditions (functional testing at design heat removal rate may not be practical); and the test results have appropriately considered test instrument inaccuracies and differences.

 Verify periodic maintenance activities are with consistent licensee commitments made in response to Generic Letter (GL) 89-13.
-The principal EPRI guidance documents related to GL 89-13 program implementation are TR-107397, “Service Water Heat Exchanger Testing Guidelines,” for service water heat exchanger thermal performance testing, and 1003320, “Supplemental Guidance for Testing and Monitoring Service Water Heat Exchangers.”
+The principal Electric Power Research Institute (EPRI) guidance documents related to GL 89-13 program implementation are TR-107397, “Service Water Heat Exchanger Testing Guidelines,” for service water heat exchanger thermal performance testing, and 1003320, “Supplemental Guidance for Testing and Monitoring Service Water Heat Exchangers.”
 Early guidance consisted of EPRI NP-7552, “Heat Exchanger Performance Monitoring Guidelines,” although it has largely been replaced by the additional detail in TR-107397.
 Guidance is provided in EPRI 1009839, “Heat Exchanger Single Tube Test Device,” for an alternative heat exchanger test method which does not require testing of the entire tube bundle.

 Bio-fouling controls can be reviewed by observation, by evaluating data/reports, or both.
 The licensee should have acceptance criteria for bio-fouling controls which are based on an industry standard, supportive program results, or the recommendation of the appropriate vendors.

 Heat exchanger inspections can be observed to identify the state of tube cleanliness and the number and condition of plugged tubes.
-Primarily focus on whether the number of tubes plugged affects the heat exchanger's operability and not the biofilm on the inside of tubes .
+Primarily focus on whether the number of tubes plugged affects the heat exchanger's operability and not the biofilm on the inside of tubes (see IP 71111.21M, appendix E for more guidance).
 The licensee should have acceptance criteria that indicates the maximum number of tubes that may be plugged for a specific heat exchanger and a basis for that acceptance criteria.

 Check, by either a walkdown or the review of operations data, any or all of the following: